 We recommend using fresh rosemary for the best flavour.
 However, if you are going to use dried then use 1 teaspoon of dried for every tablespoon of fresh rosemary.

 Lemon Rosemary Chicken

-- Put in a preheated oven at 200C/390F for 40 minutes, until the chicken is cooked.
+- Put into the oven for 30-35 minutes, until the chicken is cooked through.

 - Marinate your chicken with rosemary for at least 30 minutes for maximum flavour.